 Figurative art is a style of painting.
 It simply refers to representations of people and places.
 These elements might be altered or distorted.
 Even so, figurative paintings always have some basis in reality.

 In modern times, figurative painting often features semi-abstracted elements, exaggerated colors, and flattened perspectives.
 The work of Henri Matisse and Les Fauves shows this approach perfectly.
-While the art of Matisse, in his oil painting Portrait of Madame Matisse, The Green Stripe (1905) represents a woman, the colors are intense.
+While the art of Matisse, in his oil painting Portrait of Madame Matisse, The Green Stripe (1905), represents a woman, the colors are intense.
 Her face also appears overly simplified.
-Modern figurative artists such as the American Elmer Bischoff (working in the late twentieth century) continued this bright and vivid style.
+Modern figurative artists such as the American Elmer Bischof, working in the late 20th Century, continued this bright and vivid style of colorful paintings.

 Essentially, any painting showing people or places in some manner is figurative art.
-Some of the most famous examples of figurative art are seen in famous Renaissance paintings by artists Leonardo da Vinci, Raphael, and Michelangelo.
-Figurative art continued through the seventeenth and eighteenth centuries, with artists working in the Dutch Golden Age and Baroque styles.
+Some of the most famous examples of representational art are seen in famous Renaissance paintings by artists Leonardo da Vinci, Raphael, and Michelangelo.
+Figurative depictions continued through the 17th and 18th centuries, with artists working in the Dutch Golden Age and Baroque styles.

-As the nineteenth century progressed, French artists developed artistic approaches.
-Despite new movements such as Impressionism, Post-Impressionism, and Pointillism, they still painted the world around them.
-Gradually, these artworks incorporated more and more abstraction and experimentation with color.
+As the 19th century progressed, French artists developed innovative artistic approaches.
+Despite the emergence of new movements such as Impressionism, Post-Impressionism, and Pointillism, they continued to paint the world around them.
+Gradually, these artworks incorporated an increasing amount of abstraction and experimentation with color, reflecting the artists' growing interest in the expressive potential of color.

 These experiments culminated with the Cubist approach of Pablo Picasso and Georges Braque.
 While both artists incorporated geometric forms and abstracted shapes, they still depict identifiable human forms.

-However, a new wave of purely abstract artists appeared in the early twentieth century.
-Expressionist art by Wassily Kandinsky and Hilma Af Klint led the way.
+However, a new wave of purely abstract artists appeared in the early 20th century, with Expressionist art by Wassily Kandinsky and Hilma Af Klint leading the way.

 Russian constructivist approaches, exemplified by Kazimir Malevich and American color field painters such as Mark Rothko, developed these ideas even further.